The Internet Is Obsessed With These Pool Snacks

 7. Antipasto Skewers

-These skewers are an easier way to snack on your favourite meat-and-cheese platter staples.
+These skewers are an easier way to snack on your favorite meat-and-cheese platter staples.

-Keep a bowl of these yoghurt bites nearby for a handful of fast and fruity energy.
+Keep a bowl of these yogurt bites nearby for a handful of fast and fruity energy.

 9. Fresh Peach Sorbet